lewisalexia/Personal_Project_Shop_Talk/README.md

 # Recommendation

-* For the data scientists: Add outliers back in to beef up the data set.
+* For the data scientists: Add outliers back in to beef up the data set and see how it performs.
+I expect the model to perform well on future data and look forward to the next steps to provide that for the customer.

 * For the business: Recommend waiting for next steps to be completed before proceeding.
+The business is well in the green, it's safe to wait for additional analysis to be finished before raising costs.

 # Next Steps: